-Most people stick with the default “Roomba” name for their Wi-Fi connected vacuuming robots but many also give their Roomba a name.
-Here are the top 15 most common names people assign to their Roomba vacuum cleaners.
+Most people stick with the default “Roomba” name for their Wi-Fi connected vacuum cleaning robots.
+However, many also give their Roomba a proper name.

 The following list is the 15 most commonly assigned names to Wi-Fi connected Roomba models vacuum cleaners, according to data collected via the iRobot Home app for Android and iOS.

 The default name.
 Call a spade a spade.